 Can Dogs Eat Cranberry Sauce?

-Cranberry sauce is safe for dogs in small quantities, but there are some additional risks.
+Cranberry sauce may safe for dogs in small amounts, but there are some additional risks.
 Cranberry sauce is high in sugar, which can cause gastrointestinal upset, and some recipes include grapes, raisins, or currants, which are toxic to dogs.
 Recipes that use brandy are also problematic, as alcohol is toxic to dogs, as well.
-Feeding plain cranberry sauce in small quantities is probably safe for your dog, but it is a good idea to monitor your dog after feeding any new food item for signs of intestinal upset or allergic reaction.
+Feeding plain cranberry sauce in minute quantities is probably safe for your dog, but it is a good idea to monitor your dog after feeding any new food item for signs of intestinal upset or allergic reaction.

 Can Cranberries Help Dogs With UTIs?

-Many Americans believe that cranberries can help fight and prevent urinary tract infections (UTIs).
-However, there have not been enough studies done in dogs to confirm this, so doctors strongly encourage clients to use cranberry as a supplement and not as a replacement for proven medical treatments.
+Many Americans believe that cranberries can help fight and prevent canine urinary tract infections (UTIs).
+However, there have not been enough studies done with dogs to confirm this, so doctors strongly encourage clients to use cranberry as a supplement and not as a replacement for proven medical treatments.

 Veterinarian Dr. Marie Haynes warns that feeding large amounts of cranberries to dogs can lead to the development of calcium oxalate stones in their bladders.
-As with any treat or supplement, feed cranberry in moderation and under the guidance of a veterinarian to avoid this and any other risks, and ask your vet about the best cranberry supplements on the market.
+As with any treat or supplement, feed cranberries in moderation and under the guidance of a veterinarian to avoid this and any other risks; also ask your vet about the best cranberry supplements on the market.